hashment/yaffs2-forensic-tool/samples/simul_1/README.md

 ~ #
 ```

-When the system is started, there will have a /mnt/disk partition (ext2).
+When the system is started, there will have a /mnt/disk partition (ext2) mounted.

-simply run :
+Then simply run :

 ```bash
 ~ # ./simul_1